 - Teach the emotions illustrated on the handout, for example using flashcards or concentration, memory or snap games.

-- Download the three OHT masters and copy on to transparencies.
-Using the three overlapping transparencies, show Map 1 and discuss what can be seen.
-Label transparency.
+- Download the three maps.
+Using the three maps, show Map 1 and discuss what can be seen.
+As a class, add labels to it.
 Do the same with the second and third maps, giving students new vocabulary such as migrant, refugee, journey as required.

-- Make a transparency of Feelings handout.
+- Present the Feelings handout to the class.
 Survey class on who felt a particular emotion when they arrived in Australia.
 Write the number of students next to the emotions.
 Students can feel more than one emotion.
 Results should show that regardless of background, newly-arrived students often experience the same emotions.

 If students are newly-arrived: